jmcnamara/XlsxWriter/dev/docs/source/working_with_conditional_formats.rst

    In Excel, a conditional format is superimposed over the existing cell format and not all cell format properties can be modified.
-Properties that cannot be modified in a conditional format are font name, font size, superscript and subscript and diagonal borders.
+Properties that **cannot** be modified in a conditional format are font name, font size, superscript and subscript, diagonal borders, all alignment properties and all protection properties.

 Excel specifies some default formats to be used with conditional formatting.
 These can be replicated using the following XlsxWriter formats::